DataSQRL/datasqrl-examples/logistics-shipping-geodata/README.md

         - `db`: In this folder, you can find the entities which could live in an RDBMS.
         - `stream`: In this folder, you can find the events which would be emitted by a sensor on the vehicle or by a scanner in the distribution center.

+### Using Virtual Python Environment

+It is recommended to use virtualenv to manage your python environment.
+Some IDEs require to place requirements.txt and venv folder in the project root.
+That's why it is in the root, even though not all "modules" are utilizing it.

+Here's how to use venv in this project:

+- Create a virtual env in the project root folder: `python3 -m venv venv`
+- Activate the environment: `source venv/bin/activate`
+    - *you can later deactivate it with this command:* `deactivate`
+- Install dependencies: `pip install -r requirements.txt`